f/react-hooks-todo-app/README.md

   ...
 ```

-So, the **addTodo** basically runs the service and mutates the state.
+So, the **addTodo** basically runs the action and mutates the state.

 5. **Everything is testable decoupled**: The last but most important part of the approach is to make all the parts testable.
 They don't tie to eachother which makes me to write tests easily.